hxlnt/astrocade/README.md

 1. [HVGLIB.H](http://www.ballyalley.com/ml/ml_tools/HVGLIB.zip) is a Bally Astrocade library used in most tutorials and sample code.
 You'll typically include it at the top of your source code files by typing `INCLUDE HVGLIB.H` at the very top of your code.
 2. Your favorite IDE with Z80 syntax highlighting.
 I use [VS Code](http://code.visualstudio.com) for Windows, Mac, or Linux, which also has a built-in terminal pane for running your compilation and testing scripts.

-### Creating graphics and sound
-Unfortunately, there aren't many tools to help you create your own graphics and audio for Bally Astrocade games.
-(That's one of the things I'm working on, actually!)
-In the meantime, there are some tools related to Astrocade image creation on the [AtariAge Astrocade forum]
-(http://atariage.com/forums/topic/251416-programming-the-bally-arcadeastrocade/) as well as in [this repo for a port of Nyan Cat to the Astrocade](https://github.com/zhuowei/Nyastrocat).

 ### Assembling and testing code
 1. The Zmac assembler for [Windows](http://www.ballyalley.com/ml/ml_tools/Zmac13_win32.zip) or [Linux](http://www.ballyalley.com/ml/ml_tools/zmac-linux.zip) is used in many tutorials.
-If you choose a different Z80 assembler, do note that macros, input rules, and other assembler-specific features will differ and code examples will need to be modified accordinly.
+If you choose a different Z80 assembler, do note that macros, input rules, and other assembler-specific features will differ and code examples will need to be modified accordingly.
 2. Once your code is successfully assembled into a binary file, you can test it in the Astrocade emulator inside [MAME](https://github.com/mamedev/mame/releases).
 3. Compiling and launching your code requires several sequential command-line processes.
 It's only four or five lines, but you won't want to type them again and again--and risk making errors--every time you want to test a new bit of your code.
 So, I recommend you grab the [tools/compileAndLaunch.bat script](https://github.com/hxlnt/astrocade-dev/blob/master/tools/compileAndLaunch.bat) in this repo.
 To assemble your code and launch the resulting ROM in MAME, simply place the script alongside your source code, edit a line in the script to point to your MAME installation, and run `compileAndLaunch.bat mycode` where `mycode` is the name of your .asm file without the file extension.